SamirAhmedElDod/Bank-Console-App/README.md

 5. **Balance Inquiry**:
    - The program retrieves the user's current balance by executing an SQL query that fetches the balance from the accounts table based on the `AccountID`.
+6. **Account Update**:
+  - Users can update their account information, such as username or password.
+The system performs an `UPDATE` query to save the changes in the `accounts` table.

 ## Additional Details

 - **Programming Language**: C#